Takuma Aoki

 Aoki has been involved in motorsports again.
 Using specially-modified 4-wheel drive vehicles, he has been involved in many cross country rallies, notably the Dakar Rally, the Jaguar I-Pace eTrophy and the Asia Cross Country Rally.

-On July 10 2019, he took a test ride on the Team Honda Dream CBR1000 Suzuka 8 Hours machine.
+On July 10 2019, Aoki took a test ride on the Team Honda Dream CBR1000 Suzuka 8 Hours machine.
 In 2021, Aoki competed in the Le Mans 24 hour race as part of Frederick Sausset's SRT41 team.